fakufaku/fakufaku.github.io/_projects/otohikari.md

 ---
-title: Blinkies -- Light-to-Sound Conversion Sensors
+title: "Blinkies: Light-to-Sound Conversion Sensors"
 layout: project
 tagline: "Large scale audio sensing made possible"
 description: "We use distributed devices converting sound to light and acquire the signals using a camera."